skaulana/tidbits/readme.md

 ## License

-BSD for my code, as per [license.md][6].
-Stylesheets for the Stylish project were submitted as [CC-BY][7].
-Other dependencies are licensed as noted.
+BSD for my code as per [license.md][6], except where superseded by the presence of a separate license document in the subfolder.
+Dependencies are licensed as noted in their subfolders as well.

 [1]: http://kaulana.com/
 [2]: https://support.microsoft.com/en-us/kb/310270